 Ensemble support.
 An ensemble represents a pipeline of one or more models and the connection of input and output tensors between those models.
 A single inference request to an ensemble will trigger the execution of the entire pipeline.

 Multi-GPU support.
 The server can distribute inferencing across all system GPUs.

-Model repositories may reside on a locally accessible file system (e.g. NFS) or in Google Cloud Storage.
+Model repositories may reside on a locally accessible file system (e.g. NFS), in Google Cloud Storage or in Amazon S3.

 Readiness and liveness health endpoints suitable for any orchestration or deployment framework, such as Kubernetes.